5 recommended OTC drugs

 • Hydrocortisone — reduces inflammation, maximum 7-10 days.

-Diosmin, hesperidin (Detralex, Daflon) — oral, for venous support.
-2-3 month cures.
+Diosmin, hesperidin (Detralex, Daflon) — oral, for venous insufficiency.
+Courses of 2-3 months.

-Bulk laxatives (psyllium) and osmotics (lactulose) — avoid constipation.
+Bulk-forming laxatives (psyllium) and osmotic laxatives (lactulose) — prevent constipation.

 Warm sitz baths with Epsom salt or chamomile — 10-15 min.